ikuzar/hlf-tutorials/README.md

 # hlf-tutorials
 A collection of **bash scripts** to simplify and speed up the deployment of chaincode in **Hyperledger Fabric** described in the **Tutorials** section.
-This allows you to quickly go back and re-run the deployment steps again.
+This allows you to quickly re-run the deployment steps again.

 ## Features